YouTube

 THE BEACH

-Although a bit choppy the beach was looking much better, you could almost say it looked a Million Bhat.
-Initially there were maybe 10 tourists and of course no boats.
-Compare this to the last time and I would have had a hard time counting the boats let alone the people.
+Although a bit choppy, the beach was looking much better.
+You could almost say it looked like a Million Bhat.
+Initially, there were maybe 10 tourists, and of course, no boats.
+Compare this to the last time, and I would have had a hard time counting the boats, let alone the people.

-Clearly closing the beach for a period of time, restricting numbers and stopped boats sail in has had a positive effect.
-Maya Bay was known as a breeding area for reef sharks which had all but disappeared.
-But since the restrictions were imposed It has been said that they are now back in these waters and breeding again.
+Clearly, closing the beach for a period, restricting numbers, and stopping boats from sailing have had a positive effect.
+Maya Bay was known as a breeding area for reef sharks, which had all but disappeared.
+But since the restrictions were imposed, it has been said that they are now back in these waters and breeding again.
 The coral will take much longer to recover.

-Having recovered from the initial boat trip I was a lot more observant on the way back to the pontoon and watched many people coming off their boats.
-You could see no one had an easy trip, there were kids crying, and adults on the verge of being sick but if what they were about to see didn’t fix things then nothing would.
+Having recovered from the initial Thailand boat trip, I was a lot more observant on the way back to the pontoon and watched many people coming off their boats.
+You could see no one had an easy trip, kids were crying, and adults were on the verge of being sick, but if what they were about to see didn’t fix things, then nothing would.

 RELATED READ: GETTING CHASED BY A HERD OF ELEPHANTS